ToxicPine/zkpa/README.md

 ## The Step-By-Step

-### 1. Camera Certifications
+### 1. Camera Set-Up

-Cameras generate keys used for signing in
+Cameras generate keys used for signing on their secure enclave at their time of manufacture.
+They are also endowed with a certificate by their manufacturer -- a signed version of their own public key which demonstrates the camera's trustworthiness.
+This is a one-time set-up, the keys and certificate is re-used.

 ### 2. User Photo Capture

-The camera, being trusted, allows users to capture photos.
+The camera, being trusted, allows users to capture photos, and signs them.
+It provides the signature and its own certificate of trust.

-### 3. Photo Hash Generation
+### 3. Proof Generation

-Upon photo upload, the camera uses a hashing function to generate a unique hash value for the photo, ensuring its integrity and uniqueness.

-### 4. Signature Generation

-The camera generates a signature for the photo, proving its genuineness.
+The camera generates a signature for the photo, proving its genuineness, from the signature data, in ZK, and re-introduces the encrypted signer-identity.
+This data is saved in the image EXIF.

-### 5. Zero-Knowledge Proof Generation

-A Zero-Knowledge proof is generated to prove the photo's authenticity without revealing the actual signature.
-This ensures privacy and security in verifying photo authenticity.
+Note: attempts to tamper with the encrypted signer-identity will cause the proof verification to fail -- this is a vital security feature that we built into the proof circuits.

-### 6. Verification and Storage
+### 6. Verification

-Users can store the Zero-Knowledge proof along with the photo hash on a blockchain, enabling secure and verifiable photo authenticity.
+Users can verify the proof on-device.
+If it is correct and corresponds to an authority (such as Sony) that is in their trusted whitelist, the camera is taken to be authentic.

-### 7. Querying and Authenticity Verification
+### 7. Querying or Modifying Blacklist

-Other users can verify the authenticity of a photo by querying its hash.
-The application retrieves the corresponding Zero-Knowledge proof and photo hash, verifying the photo's authenticity without revealing its content.
+The encrypted identifier can be sent to the keepers of the blacklist, who will tell you if that camera has been blacklisted before.
+If you can convince them that the camera identity was used to sign a deepfake, such as in cases of hacking, they will use the encrypted identifier to add the camera identity to the blacklist.

 ## Technologies